 Coming from Swedish studio Ludocity, Ittle Dew 2+ is a fantastic game.
 On a console with a library full of wonderful indies, it stands among the best of them and it’s channelling the best aspects of 2D Zelda games like A Link to the Past and Minish Cap.
 The Switch version came out a year after the original and adds five extra dungeons (thus, the ‘+’), making it the pick of the bunch.
 Ittle and Tippsie's adventure is charming, funny and embraces the spirit of exploration from the series to which it pays homage.
 Definitely worth a look.

-Something of an anomaly on this list, Crystalis is actually one of the games contained on the SNK 40th Anniversary Collection.
+Something of an anomaly on this list, Crystalis is actually one of the games contained on the SNK 40th Anniversary Collection and it's also available to Nintendo Switch Online subscribers from 12th December 2019 as part of the NES game collection.
 This was one of the best Zelda-eqsue games on the NES back in the day.
 It’s a more linear experience than the original Zelda, but it features a cracking soundtrack and mixes the faux-medieval fantasy of Hyrule with a dose of sci-fi.
-It’s not the most demanding game, but it still benefits from a handy rewind feature in this collection which makes any NES game a far less gruelling endeavour – old school gamers who want the pure retro challenge can simply ignore it.
-If you’re after some authentically 8-bit action RPG adventuring, this is an excellent option, and you get a whole bunch of classic (and some not-so-classic) SNK games, too.
-Get in.
+It’s not the most demanding game, but it still benefits from a handy rewind feature in the SNK Collection and with Switch Online which makes any NES game a far less gruelling endeavour – old school gamers who want the pure retro challenge can simply ignore it.
+If you’re after some authentically 8-bit action RPG adventuring, this is an excellent option.

 If you want to play a top-down Legend of Zelda game as a rogue-lite while also taking shifts as a shopkeeper then, hey, Moonlighter is about to scratch a distinctive itch for you.
 It hits a sweet spot somewhere between satisfying swordplay and nitty-gritty economic sim, although some players may feel it gets ‘grindy’ after a while.
 Nonetheless, Digital Sun Games has produced a lush work it can be proud of; one that even touches on our humanity in an optimistic way, and a dash of optimism is rarely a bad thing.